transferwise/pipelinewise/docs/user_guide/schema_changes.rst

 --------------

 Taps detect schema changes in source databases and target connectors alter the destination tables automatically.
-Based on the schema change type PipelineWise performs different actions in the destination tables:
+Based on the schema change type, PipelineWise performs different actions in the destination tables as per the below:

 * **When new column added**: target connectors **add the new column** to the destination table with the same name using a compatible data type.